MothWaves/mothwaves.github.io/content/links.md

 ## Security

-If you have any security concerns related to my website or any of my projects, please contact me through the methods listed in my {{< linkpage path=".well-known/" text="security details">}}.
+If you have any security concerns related to my website or any of my projects, please contact me through the methods listed in my {{< linkinnerpage path=".well-known/security.txt" text="security details">}}.

 ---